JonahSimon/practice/README.md

+Welcome to my practice repo!

-A repo to put all the random things I am working on.
+This is a repo to put all the random things I am working on.

 No real goal other than solving problems and trying new ideas.